SV-1509/Jiffy-Main/README.md

   The dataset was created by scraping articles from Investopedia and the word embeddings model was created using         **Word2Vec**.
   All models generated are in the `models` directory and all the csv files needed are in the `csv` directory.

+## Installation
+To install all the necessary packages run the following command in the terminal `pip install -r requirements.txt`

 ## Webscraping
 The webscraping part was implemented using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library in Python which is useful for pulling and parsing content out of HTML and XML files.
 The website used to scrape the data from is [Investopedia](https://www.investopedia.com/).
 The file `scrap_term_definitions.py` has the code for scraping the paragraph content of all the financial term definitions available in Investopedia and `scrap_articles.py` is for scraping all the articles related to finance.

 ## Data Preprocessing
 The `dataset` folder consists of all the scraped content which is the dataset on which the model is trained upon.
+It contains the topic related articles and the alphabetical term definitions scarped from Investopedia.

 ### Cleaning
 The cleaning procedure is done in `clean.py`.
 It uses the [NLTK](https://www.nltk.org/) library for Python which has a lot of useful tools for Natural Language Processing tasks.
 The steps involved in cleaning are: